botpress/botpress/docs/recipes/carousel.md

 },
 ```

-The renderer above is dupposed to render 2-slides carousel that displays differently on 400 and 750 px-wide screens with custom CSS-styling and with one of the buttons acting as a quick-replies.

-You can check [package README](https://github.com/botpress/botpress/tree/master/packages/channels/botpress-channel-web) for details on which other keys carousel accepts.
+You can check the [package README](https://github.com/botpress/botpress/tree/master/packages/channels/botpress-channel-web) for all the options you can pass into the carousel object.